Are Transformers More Robust? Towards Exact Robustness Verification for Transformers: Experimental Results and Discussions

 \subsection{Accuracy Benchmark}

-As a side experiment, we evaluate the accuracy of different NNs.
-For classification, the model is accurate if its predicted direction matches the ground-truth direction; for regression, it is accurate if the predicted timing falls within 0.1 second from the ground-truth timing.
-For the ATNs, we set $H=2, D_H=4, D_\textsf{MLP}=8$ (as per Section~\ref{sec:preliminaries}).
-For the MLPs, we replace \textsf{MSA} of the ATN with another \textsf{MLP} of hidden-layer dimension $D_{\textsf{MLP}}=16$, resulting in similar numbers of network parameters.
+As a side experiment, we evaluate the accuracy of different NNs for LDW.
+For classification, the model is accurate if the predicted direction matches the ground-truth direction; for regression, it is accurate if the predicted timing falls within 0.1 second from the ground-truth timing.
+For the Transformers, we set $H=2, D_H=4, D_\textsf{MLP}=8$ (as per Section~\ref{sec:preliminaries}).
+For the MLPs, we replace the MSA within the Transformer with another MLP of hidden-layer dimension $D_{\textsf{MLP}}=16$, resulting in similar numbers of network parameters.
 We implement the NNs with PyTorch~\cite{paszke2019pytorch}, train them using the Adam optimizer and a fixed learning rate of 0.003 for 50 epochs, and report the best results in Table~\ref{tab:training_results}.

-As observed, even for a relatively small application (considering the variable dimensions), the ATNs generally perform better than MLPs in terms of accuracy.
-Additionally, networks with piece-wise linear activation functions (i.e., \textsf{sparsemax} and \textsf{ReLU}) are on a par with, if not stronger than, the ones with \textsf{softmax} or \textsf{Tanh}.
+As observed, even for a relatively small application (considering the variable dimensions), the Transformers generally perform better than MLPs regarding accuracy.
+Additionally, NNs with piece-wise linear activation functions (i.e., Sparsemax and ReLU) are on a par with, if not stronger than, the ones with Softmax or Tanh.
+This result corresponds well with the original Sparsemax paper~\cite{martins2016softmax} and justifies the piece-wise linear activation functions in exchange for better verifiability (as also suggested in~\cite{shi2020robustness}).

 \setBoldness{0.6}